 I went into the living room to find my phone and saw a gaping hole in my forearm.
 Then I saw the trail of blood reaching from the kitchen to the couch.
 When I screamed for help, and along with my cries, blood, teeth, and tissue came out of my mouth.

 I stumbled out of the house and down to my neighbor’s, who called the police, and then I was eventually airlifted to UC Davis.
 Three blood transfusions and a 16-hour surgery, I finally learned the extent of the damage: the second bullet pierced my right ulna, my right upper maxillary, destroyed five teeth, lacerated my tongue diagonally, shattered the left half of my mandible, before abscessing in my neck.

-I blamed myself for the shooting and for not being able to subdue Kenny.
-Society and the system blame me too.
 Since that day, I’ve had 13 reconstructive surgeries.
 I would eventually need one year of weekly physical therapy, occupational therapy, and speech pathology to rehabilitate my voice, followed by four years of eye movement desensitization and reprocessing therapy.
 In total, I’ve had more than $750,000 in medical treatment—some of it covered by my insurance, some not.